Things to do in Brest, Belarus: A travel guide to the Hero City

 At the Museum of Confiscated Art.

-Apart from the Fortress, the Museum of Confiscated Art, or in the direct Russian translation, the Museum of Saved Values, deserves definitely a bit more attention.
+Apart from the Fortress, the Museum of Confiscated Art, or in the direct Russian translation, the Museum of Saved Values, definitely deserves a bit more attention.
 The museum showcases 300 items confiscated from smugglers by Brest customs officials.
-Plan your visit and enjoy the experience.
+Plan your visit and make the most of your experience.
 You’ll find it at 39 Lenin Street.

 There is also a beautiful tribute to the great Russian writer Nikolai Gogol: on Gogolya Street, you’ll see many small statues that refer to the writer.
 An excellent opportunity to check your knowledge of Gogol’s oeuvre.

-You will also find the Monument of the Millenial on the same street.
+You will also find the Monument of the Millennium on the same street.
 Brest celebrated 1000 years of history in 2019, and the locals created the monument to commemorate the city’s special anniversary.

 Selected tours and activities in Brest and beyond